AtomicTessellator/fhi-vibes/docs/Tutorial/2_phonopy.md

 ### Supercell Matrix (`supercell_matrix`)

-The supercell matrix $M_\t{s}$ given as `supercell_matrix` will be used to [generate the lattice of the supercell from the lattice of the primitive unitcell by matrix multiplication:](https://phonopy.github.io/phonopy/phonopy-module.html#supercell-matrix)
+The supercell matrix $M_{\rm S}$ given as `supercell_matrix` will be used to [generate the lattice of the supercell from the lattice of the primitive unitcell by matrix multiplication:](https://phonopy.github.io/phonopy/phonopy-module.html#supercell-matrix)

 $$
 \begin{align}